 We all agree that Automation projects are different in nature from Manual testing ones.
-Although, autonomous automation projects don’t really exist (or should not exist ideally), both manual and automation projects are dealt differently when being planned.
+Although, autonomous Automation projects don’t really exist (or should not exist ideally), both Manual and Automation projects are dealt with differently when being planned.

-A mis-planned project inevitably gets mis-executed; this not only affects the current project and casts a shadow on the individual’s capabilities, but can also lead to the loss of confidence in the team for the client/management- affecting further business.
+A mix planned project inevitably gets is executed; this not only affects the current project and casts a shadow on the individual’s capabilities, but can also lead to the loss of confidence in the team for the client/management- affecting further business.
 I would rather say that we testers be safe than sorry.

 Before we go any further, I want to establish what this article is NOT going to be about.

 #1) This is not an in-depth discussion of Automation frameworks.
 Different projects use different frameworks depending on the nature of their AUT, architecture, complexities, team’s expertise, etc.

 The information regarding the frameworks can be found at the below links:

 #2) This is also not about template, format or creation of a Test Plan document.
 We are going to address the pre-documentation considerations for an automation project, more in the lines of a feasibility analysis.

 #3) This also not tools specifically.
 Every activity in the SDLC takes time, effort, infrastructure- in other words- MONEY.